 How To Alter The Risk of Your Portfolio?

-You can engineer your portfolio to match your unique ability and willingness to take on risk.
-This is one of the most important parts of investing.
-Risk exposure is controlled by changing the mixture of stocks and bonds in your portfolio.
+You can engineer your portfolio to match your unique ability and willingness to bear risk by changing the mixture of stocks and bonds in your portfolio.

 This mixture of stocks and bonds is called your asset allocation.